Things to Do in Bari in July

 Best Activities in July

-Early Morning Historic Bari Vecchia Walking Tours
+Early Morning Bari Vecchia Walking Tours

 Evening Aperitivo and Street Food Tours